cosmosproject15/expts/README.md

 # expts
-This repository is experiment softwares factory.
+This repository is experiment programs factory.

 ## Softwares
 	1. y2mp3
-		version : 0.1
+		version : 0.2
 		This program is making youtube to mp3
 	2. e2u
 		version : 0.1